Moscow assets fall as Crimea votes to join Russia, Obama orders visa bans

 "The threat of potential political and economic sanctions from the West could further undermine investor sentiment and affect the creditworthiness of Russian borrowers."

-Analysts at ING Bank in Moscow, estimate that should the conflict in Ukraine escalate dramatically, capital outflow from Russia could reach $100-$150 billion by the end of the year.
+Analysts at ING Bank in Moscow, estimate that should the conflict in Ukraine escalate dramatically, capital outflow from Russia could reach $100 (59.89 pounds)-$150 billion by the end of the year.

-"In such circumstances, a fair exchange rate would be in the range of 39 rubles to 42 rubles per dollar," the analysts said in a note.
-For now, however, they retained their 2014-end forecast of the ruble at 35.70 rubles to the dollar.
+"In such circumstances, a fair exchange rate would be in the range of 39 roubles to 42 roubles per dollar," the analysts said in a note.
+For now, however, they retained their 2014-end forecast of the rouble at 35.70 roubles to the dollar.

 Analysts polled by Reuters before President Vladimir Putin declared at the weekend Russia had the right to invade Ukraine, forecast capital flight from Russia at $56 billion.

-Analysts at VTB Capital reckon that the ruble is about 8.0-8.5 percent behind the emerging-market average index so far this year, and Ukraine's political crisis has accounted for 2.0-3.0 percentage points of that.
+Analysts at VTB Capital reckon that the rouble is about 8.0-8.5 percent behind the emerging-market average index so far this year, and Ukraine's political crisis has accounted for 2.0-3.0 percentage points of that.

 (Writing by Lidia Kelly; Editing by Jon Boyle)